engie4800/dsi-capstone-capstone-kpmg-jim-ben/README.md

 - Which users have access to the IT_Database and what are their roles?
 - Which report fields will be affected if DepartmentBudget is changed?
 - What are the performance metrics of Budget Model Version, and what are its data element inputs?
+- What model versions are upstream to the Predicted Satisfaction Score report field?
+- What columns are upstream to the Top Performing Regions report field?

 TODO: